-Scenario #2: Web services authentication
+Scenario 2: Web services authentication

-Federation refers to the sharing of a single authentication process across multiple servers or services.
-While BYOI makes it easier for users to log into multiple websites, it also makes it easier for exploits to propagate, as well; since when one login is breeched, the attacker gains access to the user's accounts on other federated sites.
-To stem the latter issue, organizations need to deploy multifactor tools.
+Federation refers to sharing a single authentication process across multiple servers or services.
+While BYOI makes it easier for users to log into multiple websites, it also makes it easier for exploits to propagate.
+With BYOI, a bad actor that breaches one login then gains access to the user's accounts on other federated sites.
+To address this issue, organizations need to deploy multifactor authentication tools.

-Scenario #3: Web server authentication
+Scenario 3: Web server authentication

 Multifactor authentication preparation: Questions and obstacles

 When evaluating multifactor authentication products, companies should carefully look at how each one differs subtly with regard to the three operational methods of deployment.
 Multifactor authentication methods vary, and not every vendor can handle all three use cases equally well.
 This reality often plays a factor in product selections.
 Companies should also focus on the three multifactor authentication use cases when shopping for a product.

 Here are some things to consider when selecting a multifactor authentication approach/product:

 - How sensitive is the information users are accessing?
 If the answer is, "not very," then a business can probably stick with its existing authentication methods.
 An enterprise that allows users to access sensitive information like its customer data should really employ multifactor authentication.